Scientist gets 10 years for theft of gene-modified rice

 Zhang’s case is similar to a number of others in which scientists have stolen intellectual property from their employer and given it to researchers in other countries.

-For instance, Dow AgroSciences researcher Kexue Huang pled guilty in 2011 to stealing trade secrets from Dow Chemical and Cargill and passing them on to Chinese researchers.
-In 2010, DuPont engineer Michael Mitchell was sentenced to 18 months in prison for passing on DuPont’s aramid fiber trade secrets to South Korea’s Kolon Industries.
+For instance, Dow AgroSciences researcher Kexue Huang pleaded guilty in 2011 to stealing trade secrets from Dow Chemical and Cargill and passing them on to Chinese researchers.
+In 2010, DuPont engineer Michael Mitchell was sentenced to 18 months in prison after pleading guilty to passing on DuPont’s aramid fiber trade secrets to South Korea’s Kolon Industries.

 According to court documents and evidence the U.S. Department of Justice (DOJ) presented at the trial, Zhang’s role in the conspiracy surfaced in August 2013 when U.S. customs agents discovered multiple packets of Ventria rice seed in the luggage and carry-on bags of a delegation from a Chinese crop research institute.
-The group was headed back to China after a tour of U.S. agricultural facilities that included a visit to Zhang’s home.
+The group was headed back to China after a tour of U.S. agricultural facilities that included a visit to Zhang’s home in Manhattan, Kansas.

 Join the conversation